pau1ie/Booklet/documents/user/installation.rst

 Installation
 ==================

-HPBooklet provides 2 types of executable files for Windows, Linux(Ubuntu).
+HPBooklet provides executable files for Windows and Linux(Ubuntu).
-All the resources are fully independent to OS, therefore supporting OSX is possible.
-However, the developer does not have any Mac device, so it will be presented later.
+All the resources are fully independent to the OS, therefore it should run fine on OSX, however, the developer does not have any Apple devices, so cannot build it.
-If you are OSX user you can build project yourself see below :ref:`From Source <from_source>` section.
+If you are OSX user you can build project yourself see the :ref:`From Source <from_source>` section below.

-Executable bunldle
+Executable Bunldle
 --------------------

 Download executable file from `Sourceforge <https://sourceforge.net/projects/hornpenguinbooklet/>`_.